-1.6.1 The draft Conclusions Report will first be circulated to the EIB Group's relevant services for comments, with an indication of the deadlines.
-Thereafter, the draft will also be submitted to the concerned EIB Directors General or EIF Head of Risk Management for comments.
+1.6.1 The draft Conclusions Report will first be circulated to the relevant EIB Group services for comments.
+Any comments shall be provided within 10-15 working days from circulation, depending on the complexity.
+Thereafter, the draft will be submitted to the EIB Director(s) General concerned or EIF Head of Risk Management for comments.
+Any comments shall be provided within 5 working days from circulation.